kumsw/energiser-score-board/README.md

 - Using PostgreSQL and creating a database on Heroku.
 - Took time to break down the problem and plan our approach before coding.
 - Connected up our backend and frontend.
-- creating a building an Express app.
+- Created an Express app.
-- Sorting our data based on one parameter.
+- Added logic to sorting our data based on the Gartic score.
-- Better understanding of REST API's in a full stack application.
+- I got a better understanding of REST API's in a full stack application.

 ## Stretch goals:

-This is not currently an active project but if I had more time I would loot to add this functionality:
+This is not currently an active project but if I had more time I would look to add this functionality:

 - Ability to sort the data on multiple scores.
 - Write more models and routes (`DELETE`, `UPDATE`).